Peace Efih: Nigeria midfielder becomes fourth African to sign for Zaragoza | Goal.com

 Peace Efih: Nigeria midfielder becomes fourth African to sign for Zaragoza

-Peace Efih has become the fourth African to join Spanish outfit Zaragoza during the transfer window after signing a two-year deal.
+Peace Efih has become the fourth African to join Spanish outfit Zaragoza during the transfer window after signing a one-year deal with a 12-month extension option.

 Zaragoza announced the signing of the 19-year-old on Wednesday, with the midfielder becoming their seventh signing this summer.